janick/WT32-SqLn/README.md

 ### Using the USB-C port

-Apparently, you can program via the USB-C port, if you manually short the GPIO0 and GND pins on the Debug Interface.
+Apparently, you can program via the USB-C port if your force the device into flashing mode.
+However, since there is no BOOT button, you have to manually short the GPIO0 and GND pins on the Debug Interface.
 To be verified.

 ### Using the WT programmer